ManimCommunity/manim/README.md

 Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as demonstrated in the videos of [3Blue1Brown](https://www.3blue1brown.com/).

 > [!NOTE]
-> This repository is maintained by the Manim Community.
-We are indebted to the original author, Grant Sanderson, creator of the Manim tool and the acclaimed 3Blue1Brown educational videos.
-This fork is heavily based on his original work.
-While Grant Sanderson’s repository continues to be maintained separately, we recommend this version for its continued development, improved features, enhanced documentation, and more active community-driven maintenance.
+> Manim Community Edition is forked from Manim, a tool originally created and open-sourced by Grant Sanderson, also creator of the 3Blue1Brown educational math videos.
+While Grant Sanderson’s repository (Manim) continues to be maintained separately by him, he is not among the maintainers of ManimCE.
+We recommend this version for its continued development, improved features, enhanced documentation, and more active community-driven maintenance.
 If you would like to study how Grant makes his videos, head over to his repository ([3b1b/manim](https://github.com/3b1b/manim)).
-This fork is updated more frequently than his, and it's recommended to use this fork if you'd like to use Manim for your own projects.

 ## Table of Contents: